Etna, California

-Etna is a city in the Scott Valley area of Siskiyou County, California, United States.
+Etna is a town in the Scott Valley area of Siskiyou County, California, United States.
 Its population is 678 as of the 2020 census, down from 737 from the 2010 census.

 Name

 Originally named Rough and Ready, it was changed by statute in 1874 to Etna after the local flour mill (spelled Ætna/Aetna after Mount Ætna in Sicily).

+History

+The town began in 1853 as the rough-and-tumble Gold Rush settlement of Rough and Ready, which was later incorporated as the City of Etna in 1878.

+In 1854 a flour mill was built a mile away and named the Aetna Mills.
+However, the winter of 1861-62 it was destroyed by a flood and the remaining businesses moved to Rough and Ready Mill near the current town.
+This also including the post office which kept the name Aetna Mills.

 Geography

 Etna is located at 41°27′26″N 122°53′49″W (41.457350, -122.896875).
 Etna is in Northern California near the Oregon border, located in Scott Valley near the CDP of Greenview, the city of Fort Jones, and the unincorporated community of Callahan.
 Etna is located at the foot of the Marble Mountain Wilderness in the Siskiyou subrange of the Klamath (Cascades) Range and is an attraction for hikers, rafters, climbers and people who do all sorts of other outdoor activities.

 According to the United States Census Bureau, the city has a total area of 0.8 sqmi, 99.88% of it land and 0.12% of it water.